-Troubleshoot WiFi connectivity
+Troubleshoot WiFi connectivity for a WiFi client device

-If a WiFi device cannot connect to the access point or the WiFi connectivity is not normal, try to isolate the problem:
+If a WiFi client device cannot connect to the access point or the WiFi connectivity is not normal, try to isolate the problem:

-- Make sure that the WiFi settings in the WiFi device and access point match exactly.
-For a device that is connected over WiFi, the WiFi network name (SSID) and WiFi security settings of the access point and WiFi device must match exactly.
-Make sure that the WiFi device uses the correct passphrase for the WiFi network.
-For information about accessing the access point for initial configuration over a WiFi connection, see Connect to the access point for initial configuration on page 30. - Does the WiFi device support the authentication and encryption that you configured for the WiFi network?
-For more information, see Change the authentication and encryption for a WiFi network on page 70.
+- Make sure that the WiFi settings in the WiFi client device and access point match exactly. - The WiFi network name (SSID) and WiFi security settings of the access point and WiFi device must match exactly.
+Make sure that the WiFi client device uses the correct passphrase for the WiFi network. - For information about accessing the access point for initial configuration over a WiFi connection, see Connect to the access point for initial configuration on page 22. - Does the WiFi client device support the authentication and encryption that you configured for the WiFi network?
+For more information, see Change the authentication and encryption for a WiFi network on page 65.

-Note: If the access point's WiFi authentication and encryption is set to WPA3 Personal, make sure that the WiFi adapter device driver is updated to the latest version on the WiFi device.
+Note: If the access point's WiFi authentication and encryption is set to WPA3 Personal and the WiFi client device does support WPA3, make sure that the WiFi adapter device driver is updated to the latest version on the WiFi client device.

-- Does the WiFi device find the WiFi network?
+- Does the WiFi client device find the WiFi network?
 If not, check the WLAN LEDs.
 If a WLAN LED is off, the associated WiFi radio is probably off, too.
-For more information about the WiFi radios, see Turn a radio on or off on page 90. - If you disabled the access point's SSID broadcast for the WiFi network, the WiFi network is hidden and does not display in the WiFi device's network scanning list.
+For more information about the WiFi radios, see Turn a radio on or off on page 78. - If you disabled the access point's SSID broadcast for the WiFi network, the WiFi network is hidden and does not display in the WiFi device's network scanning list.
 (By default, SSID broadcast is enabled.)
-For more information about the SSID broadcast, see Hide or broadcast the SSID for a WiFi network on page 74.
+For more information about the SSID broadcast, see Hide or broadcast the SSID for a WiFi network on page 63.